 You will need to use a walker, cane, or crutches.
 Check with your surgeon before putting weight on your foot.
 You may be able to put some weight on your foot and walk short distances 2 or 3 weeks after surgery.

 You will need to do exercises that will strengthen the muscles around your ankle and maintain the range of motion in your foot.
-Your doctor or a physical therapist will teach you these exercises.
+Your provider or a physical therapist will teach you these exercises.

 When you are able to wear shoes again, wear only athletic shoes or soft leather shoes for at least 3 months.
 Choose shoes that have plenty of room in the toe box.
-Do not wear narrow shoes or high heels for at least 6 months, if ever.
+DO NOT wear narrow shoes or high heels for at least 6 months, if ever.

-When to call the doctor
+When to Call the Doctor

-Call your doctor or nurse if:
+Call your health care provider if:

-- Your dressing becomes loose, comes off, or gets wet
+- Your dressing becomes loose, comes off, or gets wet.

-- You have a fever or chills
+- You have a fever or chills.

-- Your foot around the incision is warm or red
+- Your foot around the incision is warm or red.

 - Your incision is bleeding or you have drainage from the wound.

-- Your pain does not go away after you take pain medicine
+- Your pain does not go away after you take pain medicine.

-- You have swelling, pain, and redness in your calf muscle
+- You have swelling, pain, and redness in your calf muscle.

-Review Date: 11/15/2012
+Review Date: 11/27/2016

-Reviewed By: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.